-The results of the screening study show that limiting constraints do not exist on the SPP system for the transfer of 1 MW from WERE to OKGE.
-No new impacts were identified for the requested term of this DPT.
+The results of the screening study show that limiting constraints do not exist on the SPP system for the 13 MW DPT.
+No significant impacts were identified for the requested term of this DPT.
 Since no additional limitations were identified, the request will be accepted.
 Once the request has been confirmed, SPP will issue a revised service agreement.